gloewing/sMTL/README.md

 <br />

 ## Folders
-1) Package has the 'sMTL' R package that is current under development.
+1) The 'Package' folder has code for the 'sMTL' R package that is current under development.
 This includes Julia code to run algorithms and R wrapper code to tune and fit these models.
 This package is still under development and has not been widely tested.

-2)
+2) The 'sMTL_Paper' folder has code to run analyses and make figures for the manuscript.
+Some files will require changing path names.
+Please feel free to reach out to the author for more annotation or help with reproducing any analyses.

+3)

 ## Dataset Links
 Links to the data repositories for the neuroscience and cancer genomics applications can be found at: